ChilloutVR-Team/docs/docs/official/legal/privacy-policy.md

 ## (8) Third-Party websites and links

-Alpha Blend Interactive UG (haftungsbeschränkt) may link to websites, products and services operated by third parties.
+The ChilloutVR Team may link to websites, products and services operated by third parties.
-Alpha Blend Interactive UG (haftungsbeschränkt) is not responsible for and does not endorse or accept any responsibility for the availability, contents, products, services or use of any Third Party Website, any website accessed from a Third Party Site, or any changes or updates to such sites.
+The ChilloutVR Team is not responsible for and does not endorse or accept any responsibility for the availability, contents, products, services or use of any Third Party Website, any website accessed from a Third Party Site, or any changes or updates to such sites.

 These linked websites are only for your convenience and therefore you access them at your own risk.
-You acknowledge that you bear all risks associated with access to and use of content provided on a Third Party Site and agree that Alpha Blend Interactive UG (haftungsbeschränkt) and associated companies are not responsible for any loss or damage of any sort you may incur from dealing with a third party.
+You acknowledge that you bear all risks associated with access to and use of content provided on a Third Party Site and agree that the ChilloutVR Team and associated companies are not responsible for any loss or damage of any sort you may incur from dealing with a third party.
 You should contact the website administrator for the applicable Third Party Site if you have any concerns regarding such links or the content located on any such Third Party Site.